 Performers cross the Start Sideline in a head-up inface orientation and remain head-up during the entire Pattern.
 Performers begin by inface carving towards the Performers' right in the first and third Snake (left in the second Snake).
 When passing through the centre the first time, each Performer changes to outface carving towards his/her right in the first and third Snake (left in the second Snake).
-When passing through the centre returns to inface carving towards his/her right in the first and third Snake (left in the second Snake).
-When passing through the centre the second Snake (left in the second Snake).
-When passing through the centre the second Snake (left in the second Snake).
+When passing through the centre the second time, each Performer returns to inface carving towards his/her right in the first and third Snake (left in the second Snake).